christian-eriksson/monster/README.md

 ### Terminal

 We use the `LS_COLORS` environment variable to set the colors for file types in the terminal.
 We use RGB values in the color code strings, `38;2;RRR;BBB;GGG`, so make sure that your terminal emulator supports this.

+### Firefox

+To make changes to the firefox theme use the [Firefox Color Site](https://color.firefox.com/).
+If a previous version is loaded in Firefox you can start making changes.
+If not, transfer the values in the [manifest.json](application-themes/firefox/manifest.json) to the site manually.

+Once you are happy with the new version export the theme, both the `*.zip` and `*.xpi`.
+Unpack the manifest from the zip and copy the manifest and `*.xpi` to the repository.

+If you wish to publish the theme for yourself it has to go through Mozilla to be signed and possible to add to Firefox.
+Sign up for a [developer's account](https://addons.mozilla.org/en-US/developers/) and submit a theme for self distribution.

 ## Compile Theme